Dynamic sparse graphs with overlapping communities

 \subsection{Sparsity and Power-Law Properties}

-In this section, we prove some asymptotic results.
+Here, we prove some asymptotic results.
 To do so, we phrase our proposal in the more general setting of \cite{caron2023sparsity}, which studied the asymptotic properties of graphs generated by the so-called graphex process.
 Since generally $W_k^{(t)}(\mathbb{R}_+)$ and $N^{(t)}(\mathbb{R}_+^2)$ will be infinite, they will showcase an unbounded number of active nodes and edges.
 To model finite graphs and define an asymptotic process, we restrict the point process on a portion of the real line identified by those nodes satisfying $\theta\le\alpha$ and discard nodes without connections, which in the case of infinite activity CRMs will be infinite even for the restricted process.
-The original, infinite dimensional graph, is obtained by studying the limit as $\alpha$ tends to infinity.

-To proceed, we define the following summary statistics related to the restricted graphs (identified by the subscript $\alpha$):
+The original, infinite dimensional graph, is obtained by the limit as $\alpha$ tends to infinity.
+We define the following summary statistics related to the restricted graphs (through the subscript $\alpha$):

 which are respectively the number of connections of node $i$ at time $t$ and the number of nodes which display at least one connection at that timestep.
 We call these active nodes.
 Switching from the multigraph to the simple\footnote{A simple graph is a binary, undirected, graph with no self-loops.} graph process, we define $Z_{ij}^{(t)}=1$ if $N_{ij}^{(t)}>0$.
 Thus, we define